nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 well protected but trademarks were.
-The only obvious indicator that this was a dastardly clone was that the cheery but trademark-protected `APPLE ][` boot message was replaced with the slightly confusing name `GALAGA`.
+The only obvious indicator that this was a dastardly clone was that the cheery but trademark-protected `APPLE ][` boot message was replaced with the slightly confusing name ` GALAGA `.

+**2m30s**

-> Interestingly, some software would actually check that these
-> bytes read `APPLE ][` ... this is similar to the "DSMOS" protection
-> used in OS X to this day ... but we wouldn't find this out until later
-> when we obtained another clone, this time an `ORANGE`, and had to
-> work out how to re-flash the EPROM chips which held the boot firmware
-> so we could run ProDOS on it.
+Interestingly, some software[^2] would actually check that these bytes read `APPLE ][` ... this is similar to the "DSMOS" protection used in OS X to this day ... but we wouldn't find this out until later when we obtained another clone, this time an ` ORANGE `, and had to work out how to re-flash the EPROM chips which held the boot firmware so we could run ProDOS on it.
->

 > * More on [Apple 2 Clones](https://en.wikipedia.org/wiki/Apple_II_series#Clones)
 > * [ProDOS](https://en.wikipedia.org/wiki/Apple_ProDOS#Unlicensed_Apple_II_clones)